Watch the Magic of Chaos! A short film by Kit Vincent for Headway East London

 All activities are encouraged but optional, and each day looks different as a result.

-Becoming a member of our Day Service starts with filling out a Referral Form and having an assessment with one of our keyworkers at the centre.
 People remain members as long as they want and need to, and for as long as funding can be secured.

 "I know if I’m coming to Headway I’m safe.
 So I can relax and take the weight off for the hours I’m here.
 I enjoy that part.
 And I’m involved in so many things"